anomaly/lab-tf-linode/README.md

 A typical web project at Anomaly features:

-- Python 3.9+ based APIs
+- Python 3.10+ based APIs
 - Workers managed using Celery
 - Postgres based backend
 - Redis for managing queues
-- Traefik as a reverse proxy
+- Traefik as a reverse proxy (via K8s that in turn uses Load balancers)
 - S3 compatible object stores to deliver the SPA
 - Additionally provision an Object store for the application to store user (e.g images, data) or application (PDF reports, data exports, etc) generated content
 - SSL certificates provisioned via Let's Encrypt